-This concept is what Ryan refers to as Euthymya, which would roughly translate in “tranquility”.
+This concept is what Ryan refers to as Euthymya, which would roughly translate to “tranquility”.
 It’s the tranquility of following your path without worrying about distractions.

 Live in Reality

-Contrary to the very popular advice these days of “reality distortion field” and “law of attraction” Holiday recommends you focus on reality and don’t allow your mind to create abstracted versions of reality.
+Contrary to the very popular advice these days of the “reality distortion field” and “law of attraction” Holiday recommends you focus on reality and don’t allow your mind to create abstract versions of reality.

 Here Holiday ties realism back to the concept of pride.